-Clause Indicators Comply Yes/No Findings customary, or user rights. following a documented process of FPIC.
+Clause Indicators Comply Yes/No Findings people who can demonstrate that they have legal, customary, or user rights. of acquisition is available and provided to parties to a dispute, and that any compensation was accepted following a documented process of FPIC.
 4.8.2 (C) Land conflict is not present in the area of the unit of certification.
 Where land conflict exists, acceptable conflict resolution processes (see Criteria 4.2 and 4.6) are implemented and accepted by the parties involved.
 In the case of newly acquired plantations, the unit of certification addresses any unresolved conflict through appropriate conflict resolution mechanisms.
-Yes Land conflict is not present in the area of the unit of certification.
-The audit team has also interviewed relevant stakeholders and from the interviews, it can be concluded that there was no evidence of any land dispute at HASB, hence the evidence required under this clause was not available.
-4.8.3 Where there is evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations and there remain parties with demonstrable customary and land use rights, these claims will be settled using the relevant requirements.
-Yes There was no evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations.
-The audit team has also interviewed relevant stakeholders and from the interviews, it can be concluded that there was no evidence of any land dispute at HASB, hence the evidence required under this clause was not available.
-4.8.4 For any conflict or dispute over the land, the extent of the disputed area is mapped out in a participatory way with involvement of affected parties (including neighbouring communities where applicable).
-Yes There was no conflict or dispute over the land.
-It has been further confirmed through interviewed relevant stakeholders.
-The audit team has also interviewed relevant stakeholders and from the interviews, it can be concluded that there was no evidence of any land dispute at HASB.
+YES Land conflict is not present in the area of the unit of certification.
+The audit team has also interviewed relevant stakeholders such as the IOI Group Plantation Berhad, Hap Seng Plantations Berhad, Golden Spring Sdn Bhd and smallholder.
+From the interviews, it can be concluded that there was no evidence of any land dispute at HASB, Hence the evidence required under this clause was not available.
+4.8.3 Where there is evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations and there remain parties with demonstrable customary and land use rights, these claims will be settled using the relevant reqs.
+YES There was no evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations.
+The audit team has also interviewed relevant stakeholders such as the IOI Group Plantation Berhad, Hap Seng Plantations Berhad, Golden Spring Sdn Bhd and smallholder.
+From the interviews, it can be concluded that there was no evidence of any land dispute at HASB, Hence the evidence required under this clause was not available.
+4.8.4 For any conflict or dispute over the land, the extent of the disputed area is mapped out in a participatory way with involvement of affected parties (including neighboring communities where applicable).
+YES There was no conflict or dispute over the land.
+It has been further confirmed through interviewed relevant stakeholders such as the the IOI Group Plantation Berhad, Hap Seng Plantations Berhad, Golden Spring Sdn Bhd and smallholder.
+From the interviews, it can be concluded that there was no evidence of any land dispute at HASB.